 But mostly, WDS is about having fun and making genuine relationships; not networking.
 Few people offer or exchange business cards at all.
 “What do you do?” is probably the wrong question, as is “Why did you come here?”

 Think of a better question, that relates to your brand.
 For example, I could ask people, “Do you think you’re a creative person?
 What do you enjoy creating?
 What value are you bringing into the world?”
 Then I’d give them a “Creative Genius” magnet or postcard or something inspirational they can hang in their office.
-People will be much more likely to remember me.
+People will be much more likely to remember me (though these days I’m mostly known as that castle guy.)

 3. That said, know exactly who you are

 When people ask you what you do, what you’re passionate about, or what you’re working on right now, have an answer.
 Don’t just stumble around and list a whole bunch of things and conclude with “I don’t really know what I’m interested in or what I’m doing.”
 Decide beforehand.
-What’s your major goal for 2015?
+What’s your major goal for 2022?
 Who do you want to become?
-How do you want to influence people?
+What do you want to learn?
+How would you like to be spending your time?
+How do you want to influence people (maybe you don’t, and that’s fine!)
 Even if you haven’t yet taken any steps towards your goal, define your ideal title and tagline in one sentence.

 “I help people get out of debt and simplify their lives by helping them sell their stuff.”